dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.FillEllipse(200, 50, 150, 50);
 ```

-In this example, a red filled ellipse with dimensions 150x50 (device-independent units) is drawn at (200,50):
+In this example, a red filled ellipse with dimensions 150x50 is drawn at (200,50):

 :::image type="content" source="draw-images/filled-ellipse.png" alt-text="Screenshot of a red filled ellipse.":::